DEAF 2998. Entry to the Profession for Minors. 0 Hours.

 DEAF 3120.
 Learning, Cognition, and Social Development in Deaf Children.
 3 Hours.

-Prerequisite: INTP 2998.
+Prerequisite: INTP 2998 or DEAF 2999.
 An introduction to the study of the growth and development of deaf and hard of hearing children and how being deaf may affect an individual’s educational, cognitive, and social development.
 The focus of this class is toward a general understanding of how being deaf or hard of hearing is influential in shaping the life experiences of individuals.
 Various perspectives regarding being deaf will be explored and examined in light of general theories of psychological and social development.

 DEAF 3150.
 Deaf Community, Culture, & History.
 3 Hours.

-Prerequisites ASLS 3170, ASLS 3180, and INTP 2998 of DEAF 2999.
+Prerequisites ASLS 2130, ASLS 3180, and INTP 2998 or DEAF 2999.
 Overview of the historical and cultural aspects of the Deaf community and the patterns of social change during the 19th and 20th centuries.
 Students will be exposed to ASL literature, including folklore, fiction, nonfiction, and drama.

 DEAF 4050.
 Manual Communication.
 3 Hours.